Reel Women Fish

 BOATING 101: BOAT SAFE, RENT SMART

 With 4,308 total square miles of water in Florida, boating is not just a leisure activity; it's a way of life.
-If you plan to make the most of the state's wonderful waterways by exploring in a rental boat, here are a few tips to keep in mind:
+If you plan to make the most of the state's wonderful waterways by exploring in a rental boat, here are a few tips to keep in mind for women reeling fish:

 - Check to be sure that there is a life jacket for every person in the boat.
 There should also be a fire extinguisher and a horn.